BurlingtonCodeAcademy/webdev-prework/what_is_html.md

 The content of the element.
 Depending on the opening and closing tags being used, the content will change accordingly.
 In this example, it is a large header (or `h1` element).

 ### element
 The element is everything shown.
-It consists of the both the tags and the content.
+It consists of both the tags and the content.

 ### nesting
 Placing elements *inside* of other elements.
 This is done for a variety of reasons pertaining to both structure and style.
 Let's say you're being extra protective of your website, and you want your header to reflect that fact.